Extend your stay before or after the race to explore Hong Kong.

 Lantau Island is also a popular destination for outdoor enthusiasts, as it offers a variety of scenic hikes and outdoor activities such as camping, fishing, and kayaking.
 In addition to its natural beauty, the island is also home to several modern conveniences, including shopping centers, restaurants, and transportation options.

-Overall, Lantau Island is a must-visit destination for anyone looking to experience the best of Hong Kong's natural and cultural offerings.
+Lantau Island is definitely a must-visit destination for anyone looking to experience Hong Kong's naturel and culture, but if you’re also keen to explore other parts of the city, we’ve got you covered as well.

 Po Lin monastery & Big Buddha